 Community Investment Fund

-L2ED used a portion of their Blue Meridian Partners investment to launch a grant opportunity for deeply connected, yet historically under-resourced organizations to build their capacity.
+As part of our commitment to place-based work and centering community voice, Learn to Earn Dayton has worked with many partners and leveraged multiple investments to launch a grant opportunity for deeply connected, yet historically under-resourced organizations to build their capacity.

 The Community Investment Fund (CIF) first launched in 2021, when Learn to Earn Dayton committed $1.45 million of its Blue Meridian Partners investment to improve outcomes in education, community well-being, racial equity, and economic mobility for Northwest Dayton’s children and families.
 That program empowered 18 residents to use their deep knowledge of the needs and opportunities within their own neighborhoods to provide funding, technical assistance, and professional development to help 28 local nonprofits to build their capacity and ensure sustainability.
 In 2023, a second round funded by The Dayton Foundation and generous companies, foundations, and individuals, invested more than $630,000 to support eight local organizations as they worked to implement projects aligned with the Power of Place plan.